its-anya/GitHub-Dorking/README.md

 - Vulnerable code patterns
 - Internal documentation

+## Repository Organization

+This repository is organized into the following directories:

+- `docs/` - Documentation and guides
+- `scripts/` - Helper scripts for working with dorks
+- Root directory contains the main dorking file and essential project files

 ## Usage

 The [GitHub Dorking.txt](GitHub%20Dorking.txt) file contains hundreds of dorking patterns organized by categories: